AMythicDev/minus/CONTRIBUTING.md

 ### Types
 You commit must have a type associated with it.
 Here are all the types that we encourage people to use ensure commits can be classified same for everyone contributing to minus.
-- 'ci' - Changes to GitHub Actions CI wofkflows file
+- `ci` - Changes to GitHub Actions CI wofkflows file
 - `chore`: Regular stuff that don't fall into any category like running `rustfmt` etc.
 - `docs` - Improvements to documentation
 - `feat` - Feature improvements